John Rokisky: Professional career

-Rokisky was drafted in 1942 by the Pittsburgh Steelers of the National Football League, but did not sign with the team as he continued his military service.
+Rokisky was selected in 1942 by the Pittsburgh Steelers of the National Football League, but did not sign with the team as he continued his military service.
 In 1946, following his discharge from the Navy, he signed with the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC).
 He was the 21st player signed by the team.
 Paul Brown, the coach of the Browns, placed Rokisky on the team's inactive list in October to make room for the addition of Bud Schwenk to the team's roster.
 The Browns went on to win the AAFC championship.

 Rokisky played in 1947 for the Chicago Rockets as a kicker, and moved in 1948 to the AAFC's New York Yankees before leaving professional football.

 In his later years, Rokisky returned to West Virginia and was the owner of the Potomac Motel & Dining Room and Polish Pines Golf Course in Keyser, West Virginia.
-He died in Wintersville, Ohio in 1993 and is buried in Clarksburg, WV near his parents.
+He died in Keyser, West Virginia in 1993 and is buried in Clarksburg, WV near his parents.